Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and

 \subsection{Humidity dependency of the cohesive zone model}

 In a subsequent step, the cohesive zone model due to the humidity influence is modified by multiplying a decrease term:

 This is motivated by \cite{jemblie2017review}, mainly based on using CZM for hydrogen embrittlement of steel structures, where the effect of hydrogen on the accelerated material damage are studied.
-Here, the simple assumption is made that the cohesive strength decreases linearly with increasing RH, where the separation distance remains the same. $K$ is a softening parameter and describes the decrease and the bound of the allowable cohesive strength, which needs to be adjusted to the experiment.
+Here, the analogy and simple assumption is understood as the cohesive strength decreases with increasing RH, where the separation distance remains the same. $K$ is a softening parameter and describes the degree of decrease and the bound of the allowable cohesive strength, which needs to be adjusted, when experimental data are available.
+This intuitive assumption is made for the first step, since there are barely experimental data in the literature regarding RH dependency of the mechanical property of interfiber joints.
+Jajcinovic et al. \cite{jajcinovic2018influence} tested the strength of interfiber joints for softwood and hardwood interfiber joints at three RH levels.
+While for cases of hardwood, the breaking strength decreases, for cases of softwood fibers, the optimal breaking strength seems to favor at 50\% RH, showing decreasing trend towards higher or lower RH values.
+However, a statistically sound conclusion cannot be drawn, since a larger variation of breaking load are observed for the softwood joints.
+Furthermore, hardly any literature on RH-dependent cohesive separation parameters could be found.
+Therefore, as a first step towards considering RH dependent cohesive relation, we make use of this assumption.
+Without loss of generality, this relation can be improved upon available, accurate experimental results.
 For a $K=0.5$, the traction-separation function are plotted in Fig. \ref{fig:Cohesive law variation}.